AuDacity 2025 - Agenda

 10:00 AM - 11:30 AM |

-Speaker: Brian Taylor, Au.D.
+Speakers: Maansi Aghera, Au.D.; Nora Visscher-Simon, Au.D.
 Crucial conversations are an inevitable part of any private practice, but they can often feel uncomfortable or lead to unproductive outcomes.
 Whether you’re addressing a co-worker, employee, or patient, conversations with strong emotions, high stakes and differing opinions can be challenging.
 In this session, you’ll learn proven techniques from Crucial Learning and cognitive behavioral methods to navigate these high-stakes moments with confidence.
 This course will help you create safety in conversations, allowing you to communicate openly with almost anyone about anything.
 You’ll learn to identify and resolve communication barriers, stay composed when emotions run high, and articulate your needs while respecting others’ viewpoints.
 By mastering these tools, you’ll strengthen relationships, achieve better results, and transform difficult interactions into opportunities for growth.
-Learning Objectives:
+Attendees will be able to:

-Speaker: Laurel Gregory, MA Hearing Aid Fittings for the Cognitively Impaired As hearing aid technology advances, so must our clinical approach, especially when working with older adults who often present with both peripheral hearing loss and central auditory or cognitive decline.
+Speaker: Laurel Gregory, MA Optimal Hearing Aid Fittings with Auditory and Cognitive Processing in Mind As hearing aid technology advances, so must our clinical approach, especially when working with older adults who often present with both peripheral hearing loss and central auditory or cognitive decline.
 This session examines how standard hearing aid fittings may fall short for these patients, and in some cases, introduce distortion that worsens speech perception and increases listening effort.
-Learning Objectives:
+Attendees will be able to:

 11:30 AM - 01:00 PM |